AVEVA/CONNECT-data-services-developer-docs/content/api-reference/ocs-api-reference.md

 * [Sequential Data Store (SDS)](xref:sds)—Use the information in this section to learn about the AVEVA Data Hub Sequential Data Store.
 The SDS is optimized for sequential data operations.

+* [Streaming Updates](xref:sds)—The Updates API allows users to retrieve updates for resources (for example, streams) in a specified Signup.

 * [Tenant Management](xref:AccountManagementOverview)—Use the information in this section to create, manage, and administer your account by assigning users, roles, and namespaces to your tenant.

 ## Access to AVEVA Data Hub